New to online study? This online study primer will set you on the right track

 When your course start date is fast approaching – especially if it’s your first experience of online study – one of the best things you can do is create a study schedule.
 Studying at a postgraduate level, it’s likely you’ll be working and studying at the same time, and that’s not to mention your personal commitments.
 Time management becomes a vital consideration, but not to worry, as you’d be surprised how much difference a consistent study schedule can help to keep you stay on track.

 When you study with QUT Online, you have access to first-class support options, and support is only ever a phone call away.
 Support is something we take seriously because we understand how important it is to feel connected to your studies, particularly as an online student.

-Between your unit-specific Online Learning Advisers who can provide study support for your unit, and a dedicated team of Student Advisers who can address any broader concerns you may have about your course, you’ll be able to access the help you need, when you need it.
+Between your unit-specific Online Learning Advisors who can provide study support for your unit, and a dedicated team of Student Advisors who can address any broader concerns you may have about your course, you’ll be able to access the help you need, when you need it.